 As expected, we were shortlisted in the first round as one of the final three tenderers by the government.
 Just one more round to go to win the ultimate prize.

 However, in the end, we didn’t win the ultimate prize.
 Not only didn’t we win, we crumbled.
-Not only did we crumble, we fell out and turned against one other due to the two biggest partners, both owning 15% respectively, wanting to be the largest controlling shareholder of the consortium.
-This titanic power struggles among torn us apart into two competing camps – the East vs the West, or the Locals vs the Foreigners.
-Partners became enemies, friends became foes.
+Not only did we crumble, but we also fell out and turned against one other due to the two biggest partners, both owning 15% respectively, wanting to be the largest controlling shareholder of the consortium.
+This titanic power struggle among torn us apart into two competing camps – the East vs the West, or the Locals vs the Foreigners.
+Partners became enemies, and friends became foes.

 Despite receiving an urge from the government to resolve our differences internally, both camps still decided to submit their own separate application for the project again.
 As a result, both camps were disqualified by the government.

-We let our own egos and self-interests drove us into self-destruction. $30 billion went down the drain.
+We let our own egos and self-interests drive us into self-destruction. $30 billion went down the drain.
 A year of effort, time, and preparation costs all went down the drain.

 He hit the nail on the head.
 An all-star team like us brought more harm than good if everyone acted like an egotist who was wheeling and dealing for their own good.

 It reminded me of a concept developed by management guru Jim Collins in his book Good to Great – “First Who, Then What” — first get the right people on the bus and wrong people off the bus.